Apprentice-Alchemist/haxe-fmod/README.md

-# FMOD for Haxe on Windows and HTML5
+# FMOD for Haxe on Desktop and HTML5

 **Note: The API of this library will change early on**

 **Other Note: Remember to follow the rules of [FMOD's license](https://tanneris.me/FMOD-License) when using this library**

+**Yet Another Note: OSX and Linux support is currently untested, so please indicate which OS you're on when reporting bugs**

-A library to integrate the FMOD audio engine with Haxe 4 games for Windows and HTML5 deployments
+A library to integrate the FMOD audio engine with Haxe 4 games for Desktop and HTML5 deployments

 Primarily focuses on simplifying the FMOD Studio project workflow through the use of a well-documented [helper library](https://tanneris.me/haxe-fmod-helper-library)